HNLMS Witte de With (F813)

 HNLMS Witte de With (F813) (Hr.Ms.
 Witte de With) was a frigate of the Jacob van Heemskerck class.
 The ship was in service with the Royal Netherlands Navy from 1986 to 2006.
 The frigate was named after Dutch naval hero Witte Corneliszoon de With.

-The ship's radio call sign was "PAVP".
+In subsequent Chilean Navy service, the ship was called Capitán Prat.

 Dutch service history

 HNLMS Witte de With was one of two Jacob van Heemskerck-class frigates and was built at the KM de Schelde in Vlissingen.
 The keel laying took place on 15 December 1981 and the launching on 25 August 1984.
 The ship was put into service on 17 September 1986.
+The ship's radio call sign was "PAVP".